Theta-Dev/ConstructionWand/README.md

 ![](https://raw.githubusercontent.com/Theta-Dev/ConstructionWand/master/images/crafting4.png)

 ## Modes
-There are two wand modes: Default and Angel mode.
-You can switch modes by SHIFT+Right clicking.
+There are four wand tiers: Stone, Iron, Diamond and Infinity.

 **Default mode:** Extends your build on the side facing you.
 Maximum number of blocks depends on wand tier.
 SHIFT+Scroll to change the placement mode (Horizontal, Vertical, Top/Bottom, No lock).